 The Gosky 20-60×80 BAK 4 spotting scope is our choice for best pick for the money.
 It comes with an excellent zoom range, from 20 to 60 times magnification.
 It’s also waterproof, which makes it well-suited to work out in the field.
 However, two features set this model apart from the crowd.
 The first is the included digiscoping adapter, which you can use to take pictures with your smartphone.

 The second feature is its great price.
 You’re getting a very good spotting scope for about half of what you would expect, which makes for a great deal.
-What keeps this model from climbing higher on our list is the fact that has poor image quality at its maximum zoom, including some chromatic aberration and general diffusion, which creates a fuzzy image.
-However, if you’re looking for a spotting scope that’s great in the short-medium ranges and comes with a digiscoping adapter, you’re not going to find a better one at anywhere near this price point.
+What keeps this model from climbing higher on our list is the fact that it has poor image quality at its maximum zoom, including some chromatic aberration and general diffusion, which creates a fuzzy image.
+However, if you’re looking for a spotting scope that’s great in the short-medium ranges and comes with a digiscoping adapter, you’re not going to find a better one anywhere near this price point.
 For the money, this is the best budget spotting scope we reviewed.

 The RangeHAWK 20-60×60 is an example of a manufacturer adding too many extras that the base product must not be that great.
 They include the spotting scope, a tripod, a phone mount, and lens cover, all while having one of the lowest prices on the market.
 It just seems like the scope can’t that good with so many extras added at such a low price.
 And yet, it does a decent job.
 It comes with a 60mm lens and 20-60 times variable magnification that get the job done without being exceptionally clear.